Views in SQL Server with Examples

 Yes, you can drop a table even if any dependent views are associated with it, but the views that are associated with it will not be dropped.
 They will still execute in the database only with the status as inactive object and all those views become active and start functioning provided the table is recreated.

 Can we create a view based on other views?

 Yes, It is possible in SQL Server to create a view based on other views.

 Can we update the views in SQL Server?

 Yes, in SQL server views can be updated.
 However, updating a view that is based on multiple tables, may not update the base tables correctly.
 To correctly update a view that is based on multiple tables we can make use of INSTEAD OF triggers in SQL Server.

-In the next article, I am going to discuss why we need Views with examples.
-Here, In this article, I try to explain the Views step by step with some examples.
+In the next article, I am going to discuss why we need Views with Examples.
+Here, In this article, I try to explain the Views in SQL Server with Examples.
 I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.